rust-lang/book/second-edition/src/ch15-02-deref.md

 code `*my_favorite_song`: we'd get an error saying type `Mp3` cannot be dereferenced.

-Theoretically speaking, the compiler can only dereference `&` pointers, which `my_favorite_song` is not (it is an `Mp3` struct).
-However, the compiler is aware that objects implementing the `Deref` trait have a `deref` method; it uses this method to acquire a _reference_ to something inside that object (`&self.audio` in Listing 15-7).
-This brings us to an important, but rather counterintuitive point: the dereference method `deref` returns a reference to the data, but the dereference operator `*` returns the data directly!
-The reason for this decision is ownership; if the `deref` method directly returned the value instead of a reference to it, the value would be moved out of the object that owns it.
-Transferring ownership like that would be undesirable for various reasons, including performance.
-What's important to take away here is that the `*` operator is in fact syntactical sugar for "dereferencing the _result_ of the `deref` method".
-And the reason that this result is still a reference is because when we would return just the value, using `*` would always take ownership.
+Without the `Deref` trait, the compiler can only dereference `&` references, which `my_favorite_song` is not (it is an `Mp3` struct).
+With the `Deref` trait, the compiler knows that types implementing the `Deref` trait have a `deref` method that returns a reference (in this case, `&self.audio` because of our definition of `deref` in Listing 15-7).
+So in order to get a `&` reference that `*` can dereference, the compiler expands `*my_favorite_song` to this:

-So our code in Listing 15-7 works because `*my_favorite_song` is really doing this behind the scenes:

 ```rust,ignore
 *(my_favorite_song.deref())
 ```

-Note that this is an explicit rule everywhere the `*` operator is applied, obviously ignoring the implied infinite recursion; the substitution only happens once.
-It calls the `deref` method on `my_favorite_song`, which borrows `my_favorite_song` and returns a reference to `my_favorite_song.audio`, as defined in Listing 15-7.
-This returned reference is then dereferenced by the `*` operator from the rule.
-So when all is said and done, `*` on references simply follows the reference and returns the data!
+The result is the value in `self.audio`.
+The reason `deref` returns a reference that we then have to dereference, rather than just returning a value directly, is because of onnership: if the `deref` method directly returned the value instead of a reference to it, the value would be moved out of `self`.
+We don't want to take ownership of `my_favorite_song.audio` in this case and most cases where we use the dereference operator.

+Note that replacing `*` with a call to the `deref` method and then a call to `*` happens once, each time the `*` is used.
+The substitution of `*` does not recurse infinitely.
 That's how we end up with data of type `Vec<u8>`, which matches the `vec![1, 2, 3]` in the `assert_eq!` in Listing 15-7.

 ### Implicit Deref Coercions with Functions and Methods

 Rust tends to favor explicitness over implicitness, but one case where this does not hold true is *deref coercions* of arguments to functions and methods.
 A deref coercion will automatically convert a reference to any pointer into a reference to that pointer's contents.
 A deref coercion happens when the reference type of the argument passed into the function differs from the reference type of the parameter defined in that function's signature.
 Deref coercion was added to Rust to make calling functions and methods not need as many explicit references and dereferences with `&` and `*`.

 Using our `Mp3` struct from Listing 15-7, here's the signature of a function to compress mp3 audio data that takes a slice of `u8`: